StreaMulT: Streaming Multimodal Transformer for Heterogeneous and Arbitrary Long Sequential Data: Experiments and results

 \subsection{Dataset and setups}

 Despite having a public dataset compatible with the Streaming Multimodal Learning challenge, involving long, heterogeneous and unaligned input sequences, we conduct experiments on CMU-MOSEI dataset~\cite{bagher-zadeh-etal-2018-multimodal}, to empirically evaluate the StreaMulT architecture and compare it with existing approaches handling sequential unaligned multimodal data.
 CMU-MOSEI dataset consists of 23,454 movie review video clips on YouTube, from which are extracted audio and video features using Facet (based on CERT~\cite{5771414}) and COVAREP~\cite{inproceedings}.
 Textual features are also extracted from words transcripts, using Glove~\cite{pennington-etal-2014-glove} pretrained embeddings.
 This produces an unaligned version of the dataset, which is used to create a word-aligned version, using P2FA algorithm~\cite{Yuan2008SpeakerIO}.
 All aligned sentences are padded to a fixed length of 50 time steps. \\ The related task aims to perform sentiment analysis on these clips, labeled by human annotators with a sentiment score from -3 to 3.
 As in~\cite{Tsai2020a} and previous works, we evaluate model performances using various metrics: 7-class-accuracy, binary accuracy (positive or negative statements), F1-Score, MAE and correlation between model's predictions and labels. \\ To highlight StreaMulT added value, we conduct experiments in different settings.
-(1) We first consider input video clips as our whole input sequences, and observe StreaMulT performances when dividing these clips into smaller segments.
+We first consider input video clips as our whole input sequences, and observe StreaMulT performances when dividing these clips into smaller segments.
 As we need to define hard segment temporal bounds, which are not given in the unaligned version of CMU-MOSEI, we conduct this experiment with the aligned version of the dataset.
 For StreaMulT, we choose to divide the input sentences into 5 segments of length 10.
-(2) We then concatenate all video clips related to the same speaker and consider these as input sequences, to simulate arbitrary long input streams.